[Virtual Event] Orchestrating Terraform + Ansible in a single workflow | June 11 |

 • Self-service catalog & provisioning: Central, role-aware catalog for on-demand infrastructure and application blueprints, speeding deployments while enforcing approvals and guardrails

-• Automation & integrations: Task/workflow engine plus deep integrations with Terraform (official provider), Ansible, and ITSM tools like ServiceNow to orchestrate day-0/1/2 operations
+• Automation and integrations: Task and workflow engine plus deep integrations with Terraform (official provider), Ansible, and ITSM tools like ServiceNow to orchestrate day-0/1/2 operations

-• Governance with RBAC & multi-tenant controls: Built-in policy engine and robust role-based access to segment users, tenants, clouds, and actions
+• Governance with RBAC & multi-tenant controls: Built-in policy engine and granular role-based access to segment users, tenants, clouds, and actions

 • Cost analytics & optimization support: Unified cost views, budgets, and showback/chargeback-style controls designed to help reduce hybrid-cloud spend